A new herbal alternative, ‘super drug’ is becoming popular in the US — and no, it’s not marijuana. It’s called kratom. So what is kratom?

-Kratom, with the scientific name Mitragyna Speciosa (M.S.), is a tropical tree native to Southeast Asia.
+With the scientific name Mitragyna Speciosa (M.S.), Kratom is a tropical tree native to Southeast Asia.
 It is indigenous to Thailand, Indonesia, Malaysia, Myanmar, and Papua New Guinea, where people know it by various names.
-Malaysians, for instance, call kratom Biak-biak or Ketum.
+Malaysians, for instance, call kratom Biak-Biak or Ketum.
 Indonesians are apt to call it Kadamba or Puri.
-The Thais go with Bai krathom, Kakuan, or Ithang, while in Vietnam it’s called Giam.
+The Thais go with Bai kratom, Kakuan, or Ithang; in Vietnam, it’s called Giam.

 Southeast Asians have used kratom in traditional medicine for centuries.
 Many attest to its benefits, which range from pain management to mental health cures.
-It is new to the Western world, where few studies are yet available to back up its claims.
+It is new to the Western world, where few studies are available to support its claims.
 Its popularity remains controversial; it has even been flagged as potentially dangerous for consumption.

-According to historical documents, its use in Asia dates as far back as the 1800s.
-Reports show that the Dutch also discovered kratom’s use at about the same time, which is why it is also popular across Europe.
-The US is a Johnny-come-lately: Americans only began to hear about it in the past 2 years.
+According to historical documents, its use in Asia dates back to the 1800s.
+Reports show that the Dutch also discovered kratom’s use at about the same time, so it is also popular across Europe.
+The US is a Johnny-come-lately: Americans only began to hear about it in the past two years.
 But its use has since been rising, and there are no signs of its popularity dying down anytime soon.